Skip to Content

 Identifying danger trees in the electric transmission right of way is an important step in the preconstruction process.
 Danger trees are trees located outside the right of way that have the potential to fall within 10 feet of the proposed transmission line.
 Removing this vegetation is necessary to maintain safe and dependable electric service in your community.

-In late March, a certified pilot will use an FAA-registered drone to conduct danger tree surveys along the 15.2-mile electric transmission line between Bristers and Minnieville substations.
+In late March, a certified pilot conducted danger tree surveys along the 15.2-mile electric transmission line between Bristers and Minnieville substations using an FAA-registered drone.
 Utilizing drones to identify danger trees is safe, efficient, accurate, and leaves a small carbon footprint.

 Picture of a drone flying over a field